Daemonite/material/docs/layout/grid.md

 The gutters between columns in our predefined grid classes can be removed with `.no-gutters`.
 This removes the negative `margin`s from `.row` and the horizontal `padding` from all immediate children columns.

 Here's the source code for creating these styles.
 Note that column overrides are scoped to only the first children columns and are targeted via [attribute selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors).
-While this generates a more specific selector, column padding can still be further customized with [spacing utilities]({{ site.baseurl }}/utilities/spacing/).
+While this generates a more specific selector, column padding can still be further customized with [spacing utilities]({{ site.baseurl }}/docs/{{ site.docs_version }}/utilities/spacing/).

+**Need an edge-to-edge design?** Drop the parent `.container` or `.container-fluid`.

 {% highlight sass %}
 .no-gutters {